AditiNarlawar/ShoppingUITests/README.md

 ## What does this repository contain?

-This project contains codes for demonstrating RESTful API Testing using Booker APIs.
+This project contains configurations and dependencies for automating tests for a shopping website's user interface.
 It includes the following features and components:

 - `Java`: Java programming language is used for writing test code in Java programming language.
 - `Selenium WebDriver`: Selenium WebDriver is used for automating interactions with the UI elements.